Parent & Grandparent Super Visa

 Health Insurance Requirements

 You must have proof of a valid health insurance policy on each entry to Canada.
-If your insurance will expire before you leave Canada, you must renew your policy to maintain coverage.
+If your insurance will expire before you leave Canada, you must renew the policy to maintain continuous coverage.

 Your Insurance Policy Must

-Insurance brokers and insurance claims administrators are not insurance companies and will not appear on the OSFI list.
-Make sure your policy is issued directly by an eligible insurance company.
+Insurance brokers and claims administrators are not insurance companies.
+Ensure your policy is issued directly by the insurer — not arranged through a broker only.

 Minimum Necessary Income (MNI)